Dina266/Coffe_Shop_App/README.md

 # coffee_corner

 ## Description
-This is a simple delivery app UI that allows users to create orders and track them.
-The app is built using Flutter and Dart using MVVM architecture pattern.
+This is a simple Coffee Shop that allows users to create orders and payment them.
+The app is built using Flutter and Dart using MVVM architecture pattern, cubit , strip , Firebase , Api.